merratio/Course-Organization-App/README.md

 this was also a trial and error with the framework

 ## For Future
-I would intend to learn more about of containerization and return to this project and deploy it with github actions automating the process
+I would intend to learn more about of containerization and return to this project to deploy it with github actions automating the process